Educating military and civilian engineering management leaders for over 40 years

 The master's degree program results in an engineering/scientific degree, rather than a business degree; therefore, the program candidate should have an engineering, physical science, or mathematics degree with appropriate technical or engineering experience.
 Depending on experience, candidates without a mathematics-based degree may be accepted for the program.
 Pre-requisites may be required.

-All Engineering Management Program courses are offered at an off-campus location in Crystal City, VA.
+All Engineering Management Program courses are offered at an off-campus location in Alexandria, VA.

 The State Council of Higher Education for Virginia has certified the School of Engineering to operate in Virginia.
-Courses leading to the M.S. degree are offered at the Crystal City Crowne Plaza Hotel in Arlington, VA.Learn More
+Courses leading to the M.S. degree are offered at the Catholic Charities facility, 2050 Ballenger Ave. #400, Alexandria, VA 22314 (effective Summer 2021).Learn More

 Partnership with DAU